pystiche/pystiche/docs/source/gist.rst

 1. The content or motif of an image needs to be identified.
-That means one has to identify which parts of the image are essential and on the other hand which details need to be discarded.
+That means one has to identify which parts of the image are essential and on the other hand which details can be discarded.
-2. The style of an image, such as color, shapes, brush strokes, and so on, needs to be identified.
-Usually that means one has to study of the works of the original author intensively.
+2. The style of an image, such as color, shapes, brush strokes, needs to be identified.
+   Usually that means one has to intensively study of the works of the original author.
-3. The identified content and style have to merged together.
-This can be the hardest step, since it usually requires a lot of skill to match the style of another artist.
+3. The identified content and style have to be merged together.
+This can be the most difficult step, since it usually requires a lot of skill to match the style of another artist.

-In principle an NST performs the same steps, albeit fully automatic.
-This is nothing new in the field of computational style transfers, but what makes NST stand out is its
-generality: the style transfer only needs a single arbitrary content and style image as input and thus "makes -- for the first time -- a generalized style transfer practicable." :cite:`SID2017`.
+In principle an NST performs the same steps, albeit fully automatically.
+This is nothing new in the field of computational style transfers.
+What makes NST stand out is its generality: NST only needs a single arbitrary content and style image as input and thus "makes -- for the first time -- a generalized style transfer practicable."
+:cite:`SID2017`.

-The following sections provide the gist of how these three steps as part of an NST are performed with ``pystiche``.
+The following sections provide the gist of how these three steps are performed with ``pystiche`` as part of an NST .
 Afterwards head over to the :ref:`usage examples <usage_examples>` to see ``pystiche`` in action.

 .. toctree::
   :maxdepth: 2

-  Operators <ops>
+  Perceptual loss <loss>
   Optimization <optim>